Backstage (1988 film)

 Backstage is a 1988 Australian film starring American singer Laura Branigan.
 The film was written and directed by Academy Award nominee Jonathan Hardy, who had also written Breaker Morant.

 Plot

 The plot centred on American pop singer Kate Lawrence (Branigan) wanting to embark on a career as an actress.
 The only job she can find is playing the lead role in an Australian theatre production of The Green Year Passes.
 The hiring of an American causes conflict with her Australian cast and crew, and the chagrin of theatre critic Robert Landau with whom she has an affair.

 Production

 In 1981 Frank Howson set up a company, Boulevard Films, with a view to making movies.
 He wanted to make a film on Les Darcy, Something Great, and collaborated with Jonathan Hardy on the script.
 They could not secure financing but Hardy showed Howson some other scripts he had written, including Backstage.

-Backstage had originally been meant to be directed in 1982 by John Lamond starring Max Phipps, Jill Perryman and Steve Tandy but the film did not eventuate.
+Backstage had was based on an idea by John Lamond and written by Jonathan Hardy and David Stevens.
+Lamond had meant to direct it in 1982 starring Max Phipps, Jill Perryman and Steve Tandy but the film did not eventuate.

+Howson later said "There was much I liked about" the script for Backstage "and much I didn’t, and understood why Lamond hadn’t moved on it.
+It seemed to me to be very old fashioned.
+At that time the lead character was a soap star craving credibility.
+It was over-written, twee, and read like an Ealing Comedy without the laughs.
+There was no texture, no hint of darkness, no statement or meaning to it."